menvdamm/MScThesis/README.md

 │   └── SARSCoV2_consensus.fasta
 ├── Metadata
 │   ├── cluster_metadata.json
-│   ├── complete_metadata.json
+│   ├── complete_metadata.json (not on GitHub, see Zenodo)
-│   └── metadata.json
+│   └── metadata.json (not on GitHub, see Zenodo)
 ├── NCBI
-│   ├── SARSCoV2.fasta
+│   ├── SARSCoV2.fasta (not on GitHub see Zenodo)
-│   ├── ncbi_dataset
-│   │   └── data
+│   ├── ncbi_dataset (not on GitHub or Zenodo, too large) │   │   └── data
 │   │       ├── biosample.jsonl
 │   │       ├── data_report.jsonl